 Implementation and Test Tracks

-Three main implementation “tracks” will be applicable for the implementation and test project that will need to be executed to allow an AO to become Beneficiary of a wholesale reference offer.
+Three main implementation “tracks” will be applicable for the implementation and test project that will need to be executed to allow an AO to become Beneficiary of a Wyre wholesale reference offer.

-The first track is the Network Infrastructure (NI) track: Its main scope is all technical design infrastructure, development, test, integration and certification tasks that will have to be executed to link the AO CPE products and AO network infrastructure with the network.
+The first track is the Network Infrastructure (NI) track: Its main scope is all technical design infrastructure, development, test, integration and certification tasks that will have to be executed to link the AO CPE products and AO network infrastructure with the Wyre network.